Study of LAU-7b in the Treatment of Cystic Fibrosis in Adults (APPLAUD)

 Time Frame: From screening to 28 weeks

-This will be assessed through serial weighing during the trial
+This was assessed through serial weighing during the trial.
+Measurements performed at clinical sites using calibrated balances.

 From screening to 28 weeks